rodrigofvc/cmibaco-lre-mogenconvrp/README.md

-# Ant Colony Optimization for Multiobjective Generalized Consistent VRP
+# cMIBACO for lightly Robust Solutions in MOGenConVRP under uncertainty

-Non Epsilon dominated solutions for Multiobjective Generalized Consistent VRP (MOGenConVRP).
+The official implementation of the "Cooperative Multi-Indicator Based Ant Colony Optimization Algorithm" (cMIBACO) for the lightly robust optimization in MOGenConVRP.